KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation: Preliminaries

 where $x_\text{CLS}$ and $x_\text{SEP}$ are special tokens introduced by \cite{devlin-etal-2019-bert}. $C_{hr}$ and $C_{t}$ are the corresponding representation vectors.

-Then, a pooling strategy is employed in SimKGC to aggregate a sequence of representations into a final embedding vector:
+Then, a pooling strategy is employed to aggregate a sequence of representations into a final embedding vector:

-In common practice, CLS pooling is commonly employed in various downstream NLP tasks where the embedding vector of the CLS token is used as the representation of the entire sentence.
-Then, the similarity score is determined by calculating the cosine function between the two embeddings.:
+In common practice, CLS pooling is used in downstream NLP tasks, utilizing the CLS token's embedding vector to represent the whole sentence.
+The similarity score is then calculated using the cosine function between the two embeddings:

-Finally, following the idea of contrastive learning \cite{technologies9010002, benshaul2023reverse} for learning mearningful representations, SimKGC uses InfoNCE loss with additive margin \cite{pmlr-v119-chen20j, ijcai2019p746} to construct the training objective:
+Finally, following the idea of contrastive learning \cite{technologies9010002, benshaul2023reverse} for acquiring expressive representations, InfoNCE loss, augmented with an additive margin \cite{pmlr-v119-chen20j, ijcai2019p746}, is employed to construct the training objective:

-where $\mathcal{N}$ is the entity set of negative samples, $\gamma$ the additive margin, $\tau$ the temperature and $f(h,r,t) = \cos(e_{hr}, e_t) \in [-1,1]$ the score of the triple $(h,r,t)$.
+where $\mathcal{N}^-$ is the entity set of negative samples, $\gamma$ the additive margin, $\tau$ the temperature and $f(h,r,t) = \cos(e_{hr}, e_t) \in [-1,1]$ the score of the triple $(h,r,t)$.

-During inference, to complete the triple $(h,r,?)$, the SimKGC method computes the score between $e_{hr}$ and all candidate entities in $\mathcal{E}$, and retrieves the one with the highest score:
+During inference, we first compute the embeddings of all entities $t \in \mathcal{E}$ ahead of time.
+Then, for a missing triple $(h,r,?)$ from the testing set, a ranking list of all candidate entities is generated by measuring the similarity between $e_{hr}$ and the entity embeddings.

-Prompting LLMs.
+\textbf{Prompting LLMs}.
 Basically, we utilize LLMs to retrieve responses with the prompting technique \cite{liu2023pre} in a question-and-answer process.
-To do this, the initial step involves the design of a prompting template denoted as \emph{prompt}, which incorporates a placeholder \{X\} intended for accommodating the input $\mathbf{x}$.
-Then, a particular input $\mathbf{x}$ will be filled in the slot to create the prompt as the direct input of LLMs.
+To do this, the initial step involves the design of a prompting template denoted as \textbf{P}, which incorporates a placeholder \{X\} intended for accommodating the input $\mathbf{x}$.
 Subsequently, a specific input $\mathbf{x}$ is inserted into this placeholder, thereby creating the prompt that serves as the direct input to the LLMs.
 Finally, we collect the generated output $\mathbf{y}$ produced by the LLMs.
 This procedural sequence can be formally articulated as follows: